 This stuff gets you to thinking.
-Let’s go look at Cold Death: VONIER let a single drop of the ink fall from the bottle on a square of white paper.
+We can examine “Cold Death.”
+VONIER let a single drop of the ink fall from the bottle on a square of white paper.
 The color was brightest blue.
-The Shadow is a big fan of blue ink as is shown in The Living Shadow from April 1931: The flashlight was out.
+The Shadow is a big fan of blue ink as is shown in “The Living Shadow” from April 1931: The flashlight was out.
 All was silent for a while then the circle of illumination appeared again above the table in the library.
 A hand was writing in blue ink.
 Keen thoughts were finding their cold expression on a sheet of paper:

-The Purple Dragon from September 1941 has another Shadow-like cameo.
-A dark clad figure roams the night as he “shadow’s Fielding Falcan who enters an office.
+“The Purple Dragon” from September 1941 has another Shadow-like cameo.
+A dark clad figure roams the night as he “shadows” Fielding Falcan who enters an office.
 This unknown, laughs “mirthlessly” as he trails his man.
-The figure, who is completely clothed in black, enters an office directly above Falcan’s.
+The figure, who is completely clothed in black, enters an office directly above the one Falcan is in.
 This office belongs to a “John Jones.”
-The Jones name bring to mind the B. Jonas name used in The Shadow.
+The Jones name brings to mind the B. Jonas name used in The Shadow.

-Lastly in The Three Wild Men (August 1942) here is a nod at The Shadow.
+Lastly in “The Three Wild Men” (August 1942) here is a nod at The Shadow.
 One trait the wild men possess is an unpleasant kind of laugh.
 He lets out the awfulest laugh that ever came out of a radio,

 The Shadow is not the only Street & Smith character to make an appearance here.
-Falling back to The Annihilist we come across this passage: The gun he brought out was not the regulation service revolver, but a lean-snouted .22-calibre target pistol.
+Falling back to “The Annihilist” we come across this passage: The gun he brought out was not the regulation service revolver, but a lean-snouted .22-calibre target pistol.
 This is the same weapon Richard Benson, The Avenger uses a few years later.
-Finally, let’s remember a henchman we encountered in The Seven Agate Devils: The lower part of this man’s face had a somewhat hair-raising way of retaining whatever expression was on it.
+Finally, we should remember a henchman we encountered in “The Seven Agate Devils.”
+The lower part of this man’s face had a somewhat hair-raising way of retaining whatever expression was on it.
 It seemed incapable of changing expression voluntarily.
 The man had a discomfiting habit of fingering his countenance.
 These are the same facial characteristics that become The Avenger’s trademark.
 While The Shadow already had his own magazine, these Avenger-like references all appear before the first issue of the magazine.
 They are some of the raw materials that ended up as Richard Benson.

 Sometimes it looks like characters from the competition are stopping by.
-There is an interesting ring in Mad Mesa from January 1939.
+There is an interesting ring in “Mad Mesa” from January 1939.
 Tom Idle stares unbelievingly at his hands.
 He is also wearing a very interesting ring that would be more at home in the pages of Operator #5.

-He stared in horror at his hands—for they were not his hands either, it seemed; they looked pale, and on one finger was a ring he had never seen before, a big, ugly, yellow gold ring with the top carved in the shape of a skull
+He stared in horror at his hands—for they were not his hands either, it seemed; they looked pale, and on one finger was a ring he had never seen before, a big, ugly, yellow gold ring with the top carved in the shape of a skull.